aws/aws-app-mesh-examples/walkthroughs/howto-http2/README.md

     ```
     export AWS_DEFAULT_REGION=us-west-2
     ```
-6. **ENVOY_IMAGE** environment variable is not set to App Mesh Envoy, see https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html
+6. **ENVOY_IMAGE** set to the location of the App Mesh Envoy container image, see https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html
     ```
     export ENVOY_IMAGE=...
     ```
+7. **KEY_PAIR** set to the name of an EC2 key pair.
+We will use this key pair to access a bastion host in the generated VPC to look at the stats collected by the Envoy proxy.
+See https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html
+    ```
+    export KEY_PAIR=...
+    ```
-7. Setup using cloudformation
+8. Setup using cloudformation
     ```
     ./deploy.sh
     ```